Parsa-RM/Webots-Maze-Searcher-Robot/README.md

   - Successfully navigates and maps the entire maze.
   - Demonstrate the chosen traversal algorithm’s effectiveness in real-time simulation.
   - Execute the traversal with minimal errors and without manual intervention.
-  - Returns to the start point of the maze.

 This project not only tests technical skills in algorithm implementation but also assesses problem-solving capabilities and understanding of autonomous robotic navigation principles.